Chart Color Schemes

 Employment performance in Maroochy Hinterland has been below expectations when compared to most other areas nationally

-According to Census responses, 21.9% of residents work from home.
-Leading employment industries include health care & social assistance, construction, and education & training.
-The area has a notable concentration in agriculture, forestry & fishing, with employment levels at 1.5 times the regional average.
-However, retail trade has limited presence with 7.4% employment compared to 10.0% regionally.
+Leading employment industries among residents comprise health care & social assistance, construction, and education & training.
+The area demonstrates a particularly notable concentration in agriculture, forestry & fishing, with employment levels at 1.5 times the regional average.
+Meanwhile, retail trade has a limited presence with 7.4% employment compared to 10.0% regionally.
+The area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

 Frequently Asked Questions - Employment